· 1 min read

 This topic and preventative measures will also be discussed at the Legionella Conference 2018 – Managing Legionella and Other Pathogens in Building Water Systems on May 9-11, 2018 in Baltimore, Maryland.
 The three-day conference is sponsored by the National Science Foundation and marks the first time experts from industry, academia, public health, medicine and government will meet to discuss Legionella and other pathogens found in water distribution systems, building water plumbing systems and cooling towers.

-The conference will feature more than 40 speakers, including representatives of NSF International, the U.S. Environmental Protection Agency (EPA), the Centers for Disease Control and Prevention (CDC), state organizations and various technical, mitigation and plumbing groups.
+The conference will feature more than 40 speakers, including representatives of NSF, the U.S. Environmental Protection Agency (EPA), the Centers for Disease Control and Prevention (CDC), state organizations and various technical, mitigation and plumbing groups.
 Topics include biofilms, analytical techniques for detection and quantification, management technologies, prevention techniques, risk assessment, and state and federal guidance and requirements.

 Purkiss and Cotruvo serve as co-chairs of the conference.